walnuthq/madara-docs/docs/components/nodes.md

 Whenever the node receives new transactions and blocks it validates them to make sure they follow the network's rules.
 Invalid data is not accepted.

-#### State updates and synchronization

-There are three main ways how a node receives new Appchain state information:
-1. From other full nodes, during synchronization.
-1. From users issuing transactions
-1. From the settlement layer proof verification contract

-Once you start a new node from scratch, it will start synchronizing its state from other nodes.
-But synchronization also happens continuously during normal node operations when the node receives new blocks from other sequencers and it updates its own state accordingly.

-When a user issues a transaction through a node, that transaction's state diff is synchronized with the node's network state.

-Furthermore, once the settlement layer's proof has been verified, the node updates its state accordingly.

 #### Archive node

-An archive node is a full node that retains all historical data.
+An archive node is a full node that retains all historical data needed to recreate any historical state.

 Full nodes may sometimes be configured to prune old data to save disk space.
-By default, full nodes also act as archive nodes.
+Madara full nodes also act as archive nodes.

+#### RPC API

+Full nodes often expose a public-facing [RPC API](https://github.com/starkware-libs/starknet-specs/blob/master/starknet_vs_ethereum_node_apis.md).
+This can be utilized by users to access the Appchain - to submit transactions and to read the Appchain state.

+A non-sequencer node forwards transactions to a sequencer node but can still provide direct read access to the Appchain.

 ### Sequencer

 A sequencer node is responsible for executing transactions and organizing them in a block.

-Transactions are received from full nodes.
-If the sequencer also acts as a full node, it may receive new transactions directly from users.
+Transactions are typically received from full nodes.

+The sequencer checks each new transaction for the following conditions:
+1. Is the transaction valid according to network rules.
+1. Is the transaction ordered correctly (it's the next transaction in line from the originating account).
+1. Is there space left in the current, pending block.

-Once a new transaction is received, the sequencer executes it.
-After that, the transaction is added to a pending block.
+If all of the conditions are met, the transaction is executed and added to a pending block.

+#### Mempool

+Sequencers collect transactions submitted by users and order them into blocks.
+Pending transactions are kept in a queue.
+If the conditions mentioned above are not met, the transaction is kept in the mempool until it becomes valid or outdated (and is removed).

+This queue is also called the *mempool*.

 #### Execution